Dr. Nancy J. McGinley's Biography

 Vision 2016 is the next phase of Charleston Achieving Excellence.
 It strengthens the district’s emphasis on literacy improvement and teacher effectiveness; continues to restructure the district to better support schools and students, creates bold annual performance targets for all students, and holds everyone accountable for student achievement.

-Now in her tenth year in Charleston, McGinley is the longest serving superintendent in the district’s history.
+Now in her eleventh year in Charleston, McGinley is the longest serving superintendent in the district’s history.
 She previously served as chief academic officer for CCSD.
 Prior to that position, she was the chief executive officer of the Philadelphia Education Fund, a teacher, central office administrator and principal in The School District of Philadelphia and other surrounding districts.

 She earned her masters and doctorate in educational leadership from Temple University, and her Superintendent’s Letter from the University of Pennsylvania.
 In addition to her formal degrees, McGinley was selected for the Broad Superintendent Academy in 2002, and she attended the Harvard Public Education Leadership Project.
 She also was an international fellow in the Eisenhower Leadership Exchange which enabled her to study school reform in New Zealand and Australia.